DEPARTMENT OF SOCIOLOGY

 He has worked as a consultant in two projects:(1) ‘Four Country Study (Pakistan, Nepal, Afghanistan, Sri Lanka) of Children Working in Brick Kilns’; (2) ‘Children Working in 12 Hazardous Sectors in Punjab’.
-Both were collaborations between International Labor Organization (ILO) and Centre for the Improvement of Working Conditions & Environment (CIWC&E), Punjab.
+Both were collaborations between the International Labor Organization (ILO) and the Center for the Improvement of Working Conditions & Environment (CIWC&E), Punjab.
 Recently, he published a paper on entitlements and rights of child laborers employed in hidden hazardous sectors in Punjab.
 He is currently piloting a project that provides skill-based training to adolescent brick kiln workers, as part of a sustainable solution to escape debt bondage.

 Terrorism and its coverage in the mass media, the social construction of national conflicts in the mass media, and radicalization research.